UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
 The main daemon for slurm is `slurmctld` which coordinates the queueing of jobs, monitoring node states, and allocating resources to jobs.
 In addition there is a slurmd daemon running on each compute node.
 The user commands include: `sacct`, `salloc`, `sattach`, `sbatch`, `sbcast`, `scancel`, `scontrol`, `sinfo`, `smap`, `squeue`, `srun`, `strigger` and `sview`.
+-- *Slide End* --

+-- *Slide* --
 Man pages exist for all Slurm daemons, commands, and API functions (c.f., `https://slurm.schedmd.com/man_index.html`).
 The Slurm daemons manage nodes, partitions, jobs.
 The partitions are effectively job queues with resource and user constraints.
 Jobs are allocated to nodes within a partition according to proirity.
 -- *Slide End* --

 -- *Slide* --